SECTION 1: Library Mission

 - A valid Texas drivers license and a Round Rock library card in good standing is required to check out a Chromebook.

-- The Chromebook must be returned to the 2nd floor Reference Desk complete with bag, power supply cord and battery adapter.
+- Wireless Hotspot must be returned to the 2nd floor Reference Desk complete with case, power supply cord, and battery adapter.

 Library wireless Internet is provided through RRTX-WiFi.
 Users are responsible for knowing how to use their devices/computers.